laamaa/m8c/README.md

 Many thanks to:

-driedfruit for a wonderful little routine to blit inline bitmap fonts (https://github.com/driedfruit/SDL_inprint/)
+driedfruit for a wonderful little routine to blit inline bitmap fonts, https://github.com/driedfruit/SDL_inprint/

+marcinbor85 for the slip handling routine, https://github.com/marcinbor85/slip

 turbolent for the great Golang-based g0m8 application, which I used as reference on how the M8 serial protocol works.